saliormoon/Cookbook/recipes/FindingLeafNodesGraph.md

 ```

 That code snippet should have stored the custom visitor under a name
 `myfunctions::leafNodeVisitor`.

+### Using the visitor from an AQL query

-Now we only need to write an AQL query that uses the visitor.
+Now we only need to write an AQL query that invokes the custom visitor.
+The following

-Here it is:
+query is an example for this.
+You can execute it from the **AQL editor** in the web interface:

 ```
 LET params = {